Brisbane International Airport

 If you have luggage to store, luggage lockers can be found on level one (ground floor) of the International Terminal, next to the car park entrance.

-Arriving passengers will be able to collect their baggage from the baggage carousels located on Level 2 in Arrivals.
+Arriving passengers will be able to collect their baggage from the baggage carousels located on Level 2 in the Arrivals Hall.

 Is there a currency exchange?